Thursday, January 29, 2026

 Hastie Salih is a GP and member of Jericho Writers, The Royal Society of Literature, Exiled Ink and GLADD.
 She has published short stories, poems and two novels – Dahlia and Carys (2023) and The Cradle and the Cage (2025).
 Hastie has lived in Wales, Germany, Belgium and now Essex.
 Website: www.hastie-salih.com

-The readings and conversation will be recorded and made publicly accessible, in whole or in part, through the Africa Migration Report Poetry Anthology Series video playlist, social media and the website we are building around the poetry anthology series.
+, in whole or in part, through the Africa Migration Report Poetry Anthology Series video playlist, social media and the website we are building around the poetry anthology series.

 ABOUT LA MANCHE: JOURNAL OF ENGLISH CHANNEL POETRY

-La Manche is volunteer-led and is hosted by Forced Migration and The Arts and the Africa Migration Report Poetry Anthology Series.
+La Manche is volunteer-led and is hosted by Forced Migration and The Arts and the Africa Migration Report Poetry Anthology Series

 Books we have published include From Here To There: 101 Poems on African and African Diasporic Migration (CivicLeicester, 2025) and Japa Fire: An Anthology of Poems on African and African Diasporic Migration (CivicLeicester, 2024).